How Canine Inclusivity is Shaping the Future of Work

 Gone are the days of strict no-pet policies in the workplace.
 Many forward-thinking companies are eagerly opening their doors to our four-legged friends, recognizing the numerous benefits of having dogs around the office.
 Some of the worlds most well known organizations have strong pet-friendly office policies including Amazon, Google, Bissell, VMware, and Ben & Jerry's.

 Just as dog-friendly campuses have been attributed to greater mental health outcomes, the presence of pets in the office has been linked to enhanced workplace camaraderie, reduced stress levels, and a much more fulfilling and supportive culture.
 It's not just about creating a welcoming and relaxed atmosphere; it's also a strategic move in company branding to attract and retain top talent over the long term.
-Happily the top talent, if they must be forced back into the office, increasingly wants to go to work with their dogs!
+In other words, if they must be forced back into the office, employees increasingly want to go to work with their dogs!

 Paws-itive Office Outcomes